evkx/evkx.github.io/content/guides/understandingrange/cltc/_index.md

 The testing procedure starts with fully charging the vehicle's battery and leaving it parked overnight.
 The next day, the vehicle is driven on the dynamometer following the speed profile of the CLTC until the battery is completely depleted or the vehicle cannot maintain a minimum speed of 40 km/h (25 mph).
 The total distance traveled by the vehicle during the test is recorded as the preliminary range estimate.

 However, this estimate is then adjusted by a correction factor to account for variations in driving conditions, such as temperature, terrain, and driver behavior.
 The correction factor is based on data collected from real-world driving by EV owners in different regions of China.
-The final range estimate is the product of the preliminary range estimate and the correction factor.
+The final range estimate is the product of the preliminary and correction factors.

 ## How does the CLTC compare to other test cycles?

-According to Chinese sources, CLTC estimates are mostly higher than both WLTP and NEDC range figures.
-For example, an electric vehicle that has a 398 km WLTP and a 484 km NEDC range estimate scored more range (509 km) when CLTC testing procedures were followed.
-This suggests that the CLTC is more generous than other test cycles in estimating EV range.
+CLTC estimates are mostly higher than both WLTP and EPA range figures.

+However, some experts argue that the CLTC is not necessarily unrealistic or inaccurate but reflects the specific characteristics of Chinese roads and drivers.

+Therefore, they suggest that the CLTC is more suitable for evaluating EV range in China than other test cycles that are based on foreign driving patterns and environments.
+They also recommend that consumers should compare EV range estimates based on the same test cycle rather than different ones to avoid confusion and misunderstanding.

+See table below for examples.

 <table class="table table-striped border">
         <thead>